-Purple loosestrife was observed near maintenance building 22.
-A total of one plant was mapped but not managed due to presence of biocontrol.
-(Figure 20).
+Purple loosestrife was observed near maintenance building 22 in 2022.
+A total of one plant was mapped but not managed due to presence of biocontrol in 2022.
+(Figure 22).
+No plants were observed in 2023.

 Reed canary grass is widespread throughout campground and was not managed.